 The TURP procedure cuts away extra prostate tissue that blocks the urinary path, which would have allowed Wood to return to his normal lifestyle.
 However, this procedure comes with its own risks.
 Wood chose to proceed with a newer procedure called prostate artery embolization.

 “My prostate was so large that Dr. Murray couldn’t do the normal TURP procedure,” Wood said.
-“She said that Dr. Tewari was doing this new procedure where they’re running a catheter down your artery into the prostate and actually stopping the blood flow to the prostate.”
+“She said that MU Health Care was doing this new procedure where they’re running a catheter down your artery into the prostate and actually stopping the blood flow to the prostate.”

-“We’re able to embolize the prostate, which specifically means finding the arteries that feed the prostate and blocking them up or plugging them up with some particles — kind of like giving your prostate a heart attack,” Tewari said.
+Physicians at MU Health Care are able to embolize the prostate, which means finding the arteries that feed the prostate and blocking them — kind of like giving your prostate a heart attack.

 Recently approved by the U.S. Food and Drug Administration, the procedure is minimally invasive and allows patients to go home the same day in most cases.
-Tewari inserts a catheter through the groin or the left wrist and threads it to the pelvis.
+Physicians insert a catheter through the groin or the left wrist and thread it to the pelvis.
 From there, small particles are injected to obstruct blood flow to the prostate.
 That ultimately shrinks the size of the organ.

-“I was at the point where if this procedure with Dr. Tewari hadn’t worked, I was going to have some major surgery where they went in and took the prostate out,” Wood said.
+“I was at the point where if this procedure hadn’t worked, I was going to have some major surgery where they went in and took the prostate out,” Wood said.

-“This is the first time in mid-Missouri that we have an interventional radiologist with specialized training and experience with prostatic embolization,” Murray said.
+“This is the first time in mid-Missouri that we have physicians with specialized training and experience with prostatic embolization,” Murray said.
 “This is another option urologists can now offer their patients with enlarged prostate.”